paich64/C64MEGA65/FAQ.md

 ### "Homebrew" cartridges: Never insert a barebone PCB

-First of all, always make sure that you insert a cartridge that is [housed in a proper case](doc/cartridges.md#cartridge-cases) and never insert a barebone PCB into the MEGA65's Expansion Port.
+Always make sure that you insert a cartridge that is [housed in a proper case](doc/cartridges.md#cartridge-cases) and never insert a barebone PCB into the MEGA65's Expansion Port.

 ### 13) Can I use IEC devices?